Xenophontos Monastery

-Xenophontos Monastery (Μονή Ξενοφώντος) is an Orthodox Christian monastery in the monastic state of Mount Athos in Greece.
+Xenophontos Monastery (Μονή Ξενοφώντος) is an Orthodox Christian monastery in the monastic community of Mount Athos in Greece.

 Overview

 Xenophontos Monastery is located on the western shore of the Athos peninsula.
 The monastery has 11 chapels inside and 6 outside.
 The monastery is notable for having two katholikons, including an older one built in the late 10th century, and another newer katholikon built in 1817.
 The newer katholikon from the 19th century is located right next to the main tower of the monastery, while the older katholikon is located lower down, closer to the sea.

 The newer main church was built just prior to the Greek Revolution of 1821 and is in the neo-classical style.
 It is perhaps the largest on Mt Athos and has excellent acoustics.
 A large cross is suspended above the inner sanctum and the choirs of the monks do some of the best traditional Byzantine chanting in the whole peninsula; Vatopedi and Gregoriou may be its only rivals.

 In 1976, Abbot Alexios of Xenophontos, a spiritual brother of Emilianos (Vafidis) of Simonopetra (as both were spiritual sons or disciples of the Metropolitan of Trikkis, Dionysios), came to Xenophontos with 17 of his monks from the Monastery of Great Meteoron, of which he had been the abbot from 1973 to 1976.
-He continues to lead the monastery as of 2019.
+He continues to lead the monastery as of 2025.

 Extensive renovations are being done with money provided by the Greek Government and the European Commission; many of the workers are from Albania and live nearby.
 The monastery ranks sixteenth in the hierarchy of the Athonite monasteries.
 The community has about 55 working monks.
 Most are Greek, with two senior monks being American.